e9kwagh/lesson027/easy_questions.md

 ```
 def prefix(string) :
-converting the string or given content in to postfix,prefix
+converting the string or given content into postfix,prefix

 return postfix